Mo0812/mk-toc/README.md

 # MK Table of Contents Plugin

 This Plugin adds a Table of Contents to a post via inserting the shortcode [toc].
+For a easy usablitity of the shortcode, the plugin adds a button to the TinyMCE Editor.
+Together with the extra button, there is a dialog which allows to configure the inserted Table of Contents and the shortcode.

+The Plugin also provides some general settings which the user can set in the admin area.

 **This Plugin is still in development and not stable!**